 Many of us will spend most of our working day using display screen equipment at a desk and chair.
 It is important that any desk, chair or similar equipment is suitable and sufficient for its intended purpose.
 Part of the display screen equipment learning will help you to identify whether your desk and chair are appropriate.
-Where they are not, Health and Safety will be notified and we will work with you to find safe solutions.
+Where they are not, we will provide alternatives to you.

 You will need to let your manager know if you lose any equipment or if it is damaged or stolen.
-You might also have to tell our Data Protection Officer where you have lost information or personal data.
+You might also have to tell our Data Protection Officer where you have lost personal data.
 Details of how you report a potential data breach are available here: Data Breach Response Procedure